icefields/Samply-Scraper-Downloader/README.md

 # Samply Track Downloader

-A Python toolkit for tracking and downloading audio files from Samply project shares.
-Monitors for version updates and automatically downloads changed tracks.
+While working with a producer to mix my band's latest album, I hated using Samply so much that I created this Python toolkit for tracking and downloading audio files from Samply project shares.
+It monitors for version updates and automatically downloads changed tracks.
+This script also converts the files in case they're sent using proprietary (or Apple) formats.

 ## Table of Contents